MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 9. Select **Next**
 10. Under Language preferences, check **Set as my Windows display language**
 11. Select **Install**
-12. Verify that the language you added is at the top of the Preferred languages list and has become the Windows display language
+12. Verify that the language you added is at the top of the Preferred languages list and is the Windows display language
 13. Optionally, if you want to remove any languages:
  1. Select the three-dot menu next to the language you wish to remove
  1. Select **Remove**